-Radzen apps can connect to Oracle support databases.
+Radzen apps can connect to Oracle databases starting from 12c version.
 All you need to do is specify the connection string.
 Radzen will discover the schema and create an OData service which will expose the tables as OData entities.

 - The OData services that Radzen generates requires .NET Core.
 As a result Radzen will not create a Oracle data source unless .NET Core is installed.

 This tutorial will show you how to connect to a Oracle database, read, add, update and delete data.

 Quick video - CRUD pages from Oracle data source

 Make sure you have installed .NET Core.
 Follow the installation instructions.